GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

     size, but two is a good starting point.

     It might take several minutes for the cluster to be created.
-You can check the cloud console at http://cloud.google.com/console, under the Container Engine section, to see that your cluster is running.
+You can check the cloud console at http://cloud.google.com/console, under the Kubernetes Engine section, to see that your cluster is running.
 You will also be able to see the individual running VMs under the Compute Engine section.
 Note that once the cluster is running, you will be charged for the VM usage.